Pshy0/pshy-license/README.md

 ```
 If the Program as you received it, or any part of it, contains a notice stating that it is governed by this License [the GPL] along with a term that is a further restriction, you may remove that term.
 ```
+Or in other words, the PSHYL allows to be included in works that has a different license as long as they recognize the component as having a different license, but the GPL does not allow it.